timmartin19/ripozo-oasis/README.md

 ### Step 4: Expose our database

-Now that we have complete all necessary setup, we can expose our database as a ReSTful API.
+Now that we have completed all necessary setup, we can expose our database as a ReSTful API.

 ```python